Find or upload the paper

 ResearchPod keeps each step focused, so you can build enough understanding to decide what deserves a full read.

-Find the paper
+Find or upload the paper

 Get the argument